Florida’s Amendment 2

 The Florida Medical Marijuana Legalization Initiative, also known as Amendment 2, was approved by voters in the Tuesday, November 8, 2016, general election in the State of Florida.
 The bill required a super-majority vote to pass, with at least 60% of voters voting for support of a state constitutional amendment.

 The goal of Amendment 2 is to alleviate those suffering from the following medical conditions: Cancer, epilepsy, glaucoma, positive status for human immunodeficiency virus (HIV), acquired immune deficiency syndrome (AIDS), post-traumatic stress disorder (PTSD), amyotrophic lateral sclerosis (ALS), Crohn’s disease, Parkinson’s disease, multiple sclerosis and chronic nonmalignant pain caused by a qualifying medical condition or that originates from a qualified medical condition or other debilitating medical conditions comparable to those listed.

 Under Amendment 2, medical marijuana will be given to the patient if the physician believes that the medical use of marijuana would likely outweigh the potential health risks for a patient.
-Currently, smoking the medication is not allowed, instead, the product can be consumed as edibles or by using vaping, oils, sprays or pills.
+The product can be consumed as edibles or by using vaping, oils, sprays or pills and now, smoked.

 HAVE A QUESTION?

 Get in Touch with us